-Federal, State, and Local Policymakers Are Taking Action to Prohibit Housing Discrimination Based on Source of Income or Veteran Status
+Taking Action on Discrimination Based on Income or Veteran Status

 On June 26, Senator Tim Kaine (D-VA) reintroduced the Fair Housing Improvement Act of 2019 to protect veterans and low-income families from housing discrimination.
 The Fair Housing Improvement Act would expand the Fair Housing Act’s protections to prohibit discrimination based on source of income or veteran status.
 This bill was previously introduced by Senator Kaine and former Senator Orrin Hatch (R-UT).